imliuyzh/WearYourMask/README.md

 A web application that checks the person on the selected image if he/she wear his/her mask.
 In the end, a notification will show up telling the users about the result.

 ### Note
-Due to the TensorFlow.js dependency, WearYourMask! **REQUIRES** WebGL supports (https://appuals.com/fix-webgl-is-not-supported/).
-If the application still does not work even after following the article, then you may want to consider to get a new graphic card or simply upgrade your device.

-On a side note, the result may not be 100% accurate.
+The result may not be 100% accurate.
 This project is served for demonstration purposes only.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Alternatively, you can always use the link above to run the application.